mikecbrant/appsyncjs/packages/test-utils/README.md

 - `evaluateCode` is used to pass code as string when needed. `evaluateFile` uses this under the hood after extracting file contents.
 - `EvaluateCodeError` is subclass of `AggregateError` with no other additional functionality, just differnent name for distinction.
-- `getThrottledClient` allows you to manually set up your `ThrottledAppsyncClient` instance with non-default configuations for `maxRetries`, `opsPerSecond` throttle setting or any ther underlying `AppSyncClient` options, such as `region`.
+- `getThrottledClient` allows you to manually set up your `ThrottledAppsyncClient` instance with non-default configuations for `maxRetries`, `opsPerSecond` throttle setting or any other underlying `AppSyncClient` options, such as `region`.

 #### Vitest example

 There are two global test configuration settings which relate to our API request throttling.
 You will likely need to adjust these settings as you build out test coverage.

 ```js
 {